 Under the same section, the following must appear in a post nuptial agreement:

-- Spousal maintenance terms:
+2. Spousal maintenance terms:

-- during the marriage; or
+- During the marriage; or

-- after divorce; or
+- After divorce, or

-- both during the marriage and after divorce.
+- Both during the marriage and after divorce.

 - Other concerns that are incidental to the abovementioned matters

-Contents of a Post Nuptial Agreement
+What’s in a Post Nuptial Agreement?

 - Spousal Maintenance.
 The agreement can address potential spousal support payments after separation.
 This considers factors like income disparity and the duration of the marriage.

 - Inheritance Expectations.
 You can clarify how inheritances received during the marriage or after separation will be treated.
 Will they be considered separate assets or become part of the marital pool?
-To make sure that you’re in the right track in this aspect, contact a wills and estate lawyer for more information.
+To make sure that you’re on the right track in this aspect, contact a wills and estate lawyer for more information.

 - Business Ownership and Management.
 If you co-own a business, the postnup can establish ownership rights and a plan for managing the business in case of divorce.
 This might include a buyout option or predetermined valuation methods.

 - Tax Implications.
-While not directly included in the agreement, it’s wise to consider potential tax implications of dividing assets.
+While not directly included in the agreement, it’s wise to consider the potential tax implications of dividing assets.
 Consulting a financial advisor alongside your lawyers is recommended.

 - Dispute Resolution.
 The postnup can outline a dispute resolution process in case of disagreements during separation.
 This could involve mediation or arbitration to avoid costly court battles.